andresinho77/adi-api-product-review-service/Readme.md

 ```
 POST: localhost:4001/api/auth/signup
 ```
-Response will be an JWT and the JWT must be used to call CRUD APIs
+Response will be a JWT and the JWT must be used to call CRUD APIs